Pyorot/Abyo/README.md

 ## Improvements over previous versions of public Pyobot
 * Location data computed locally from accurate, processed data rather than via HTTP from inaccurate, unprocessed third-party endpoint – faster, more scalable and gives better info.
-* Abstract filters over concrete JSON filter parameters – more flexibility to configure notification channels.
+* Abstract filters over concrete JSON filter parameters – much more flexibility to configure notification channels.
-* Logic to try to poll for data as soon as it's available (continually adjusting its timing) rather than in fixed intervals – much faster.
+* Logic to try to poll for data as soon as it's available (continually adjusting its timing) rather than in fixed intervals – noticeably faster.
+* Redesigned notification format: takes advantage of line breaks on iOS while giving detailed yet clearly delimited single-line alerts on Android.

 ## Agents and abstract filters?
 The idea is that each Agent object is instantiated from a script file, which provides a dictionary of channels that the Agent should send to (with format `{identifier: DiscordChannelID}`) and a filter function with argument Pokemon that returns a channel identifier from the dictionary for an accepted Pokemon and undefined for a rejected Pokemon.
 Each Agent posts each Pokemon to at most one channel, so should represent a natural filtering demand, like (see examples in ./agents/):